grpc/grpc.io/content/docs/guides/_index.md

 ### Overview

-In gRPC, a client application can directly call a method on a server application on a different machine as if it was a local object, making it easier for you to create distributed applications and services.
+In gRPC, a client application can directly call a method on a server application on a different machine as if it were a local object, making it easier for you to create distributed applications and services.
 As in many RPC systems, gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
 On the server side, the